Welcome to the BU Exchange Program! This Pre-departure Page is your one-stop-shop for all program related information prior to your arrival in Boston.

 Studying in Boston is both an exciting academic opportunity and a significant financial commitment.
 The information below will help you to plan your finances for your time at BU.
 Student Accounting Services will be your primary point of contact for all questions about Boston University charges and payments.
 Exchange students are not required to pay tuition at BU, but you will have to pay for housing, dining, health insurance, and other expenses.
 Estimate your total cost using the resources below:

-- Housing: approximately $5,000-$9,000 per semester, depending on your accommodation.
+- Housing: approximately up to $6,395 per semester, depending on your accommodation.
 Please review current BU housing rates.

-- Health insurance: Students are required to purchase BU health insurance.
+- Health insurance: Students are required to purchase BU health insurance at an approximate rate of $1,300 per semester.
 For more information on student health insurance please review the Mandatory Health Insurance Enrollment section above.
-We will update this section as soon as 2022/23 rates are provided.

-- Transporation: MBTA Student semester pass, if purchased through BU, costs about $267 per semester.
+- Transporation: MBTA Student semester pass, if purchased through BU, costs about TBD per semester.
+(Was previously $320)

-The Academic Year estimated budget sheet includes current costs for housing, dining and health insurance.
-We will link a more recent budget sheet shortly.
+The Academic Year estimated budget sheet includes current costs for housing, dining and health insurance is forthcoming.

 Banking & Payment Information